Taking care of the kill is actually the real work

 Move the moose making sure it lies on its back.

-You could support it with pieces of wood like on the below drawing if you like.
+You could support it with pieces of wood like on the above drawing if you like.

 Make a cut trough the troath/neck area and free the wind pipe and gastric tube.

 Tie off with a piece of string.
 I usually carry some pieces of string in my Pocket for this purpose.

 Then make a cut from the sternum to the anal opening.